J&J tops 4Q earnings forecasts as profit, revenue slip

 J&J’s international sales fell more than 11% in the quarter, but that decline was only 1% when not counting exchange rates.

-J&J again recorded no U.S. sales in the quarter from its one-shot COVID-19 vaccine, which brought in $689 million in revenue from international markets.
+J&J also recorded no U.S. sales in the quarter from its one-shot COVID-19 vaccine, which brought in $689 million in revenue from international markets.

 The company also booked costs in the fourth quarter for winding down production of the vaccine.
 U.S. regulators have strictly limited who can receive J&J’s shot due to a small risk of rare but serious blood clots.